clicketyclack/color-caddie/README.md

 # color-caddie
-Help you analyse images in a color context.
+Helps you read the field and select your tools, but in a coloring context.